wnordmann/sdk/docs/tutorial.md

    <MapPanel id='map' className='row' map={map} />
 ```

 Open up app.css and take the 56px of the toolbar from the map's height, and move the zoom buttons 56px down.
+Also move the layer list button down.

 ```css
 #map {